 Remember, every member of the Wolfpack has the responsibility to act in accordance with all university policies and guidelines, including the Community Standards that have been developed specifically for the COVID-19 pandemic.
 NC State expects all students to take this responsibility seriously.
 Residents’ compliance with a quarantine or isolation directive is a part of these Community Standards, and failure to abide by or follow this directive could subject the student to disciplinary or administrative action.

 Residents of University Housing who are asked to Quarantine or Isolate will be asked to either return home to their permanent residence if they can safely do so OR relocate to a temporary on-campus space in one of the below facilities.

 In a few very limited scenarios, residents may be allowed to isolate or quarantine in-place.
-This situation applies only to residents of ES King Village or Western Manor apartments who are in an independent unit, as well as Avent Ferry Complex residents in buildings E and F. These exceptions will be made on a case-by-case basis, in consultation with Student Health Services and University Housing leadership.
+This situation applies only to residents of ES King Village or Western Manor apartments who are in an independent unit.
+These exceptions will be made on a case-by-case basis, in consultation with Student Health Services and University Housing leadership.
 In these specific communities, units meet CDC criteria for isolation/quarantine, with individual exterior entrances and private, self-contained bathrooms.
 All other residents — including those in Wolf Village, Wolf Ridge, and all residence halls — must relocate if directed to isolate/quarantine.
 Failure to comply with a directive to relocate may result in disciplinary action including, but not limited to, removal from University Housing.